 - Collapse of foundation or other structural components: dry rotted floors, broken or damaged stairs, city code violations, and other fire, health and safety issues

 - Imminent failure of heating, electrical or plumbing systems

 - Borrower must own and occupy the home

 - Total cash assets cannot exceed $20,000, excluding value of primary residence

-- Have an annual household income at or below 80% of Portland’s Median Family Income (MFI 2013), adjusted for family size as follows:
+- Have a maximum annual household income up to 120% of Portland’s Area Median Income (AMI 2017), adjusted for family size as follows: